 For the Pan:

-- Handful of sliced onion
+- ¼ of onion, sliced

 - Lemon slices to place on chicken

-- Black pepper to season on top
+- Black pepper, to taste

 - Place cleaned/trimmed skinless chicken in large bowl or casserole dish.

-- Season with extra salt/pepper.
+- Season with pepper.

 - Broil last 2-3 minutes to create a crispy outside on the chicken and lemon slices on top.